Don't miss Sweetwater's Last Minute Holiday Deals! (affiliated) Shop sales on all kinds of keyboards, MIDI controllers, accessories, and more.

 Live Or Studio?

 Are you using your pedal for live music or for studio sessions?
-This is important because some of the sustain pedals have rubber stoppers on the bottom and keep them from moving.
+This is important because some of them have rubber stoppers on the bottom and keep them from moving.

 Traditional Or Foot Pedal?

-How Much Use Do You Want Out Of Your Pedal?
+How Much Use Do You Want To Get?

 You can find ones for very cheap, the problem is that some of them break easily.
 The difference between using a pedal with a normal keyboard and with a MIDI keyboard is that you want to make sure everything is working properly if using with a MIDI controller.

-If your pedal has problems sticking then it will send MIDI messages to your laptop and your synthesizers will stick too.
+If yours has problems sticking then it will send MIDI messages to your laptop and your synthesizers will stick too.
 This is frustrating when performing live.

 How Much Money Should I Spend?

-This depends on how often you want to replace the pedal.
-Something that will increase the lifetime of your pedal is to not stomp as hard as you can on it.
+This depends on how often you want to replace it.
+Something that will increase the lifetime of your product is to not stomp as hard as you can on it.
 This sounds like common sense, but when you perform live it’s easier said than done.
 This tip will increase the life of your product by a lot.

-A lot of pedals are put together poorly and the rubber falls off after a couple shows making the pedal slide around.
-This pedal is put together a lot better than most and won’t fall apart on you right away.
+A lot of pedals are put together poorly and the rubber falls off after a couple shows making them slide around.
+This is put together a lot better than most and won’t fall apart on you right away.

-Having something that is made of metal also helps because the cheap sustain pedals can fall apart fairly quickly if not tightened weekly.
+Having something that is made of metal also helps because cheap products can fall apart fairly quickly if not tightened weekly.

 This is a good look for the price.
 The M-Audio line does seem to break over time, however, they all come with a 1-year warranty.
 If you break it you can send it back and get a new one.

-These pedals are a bit cheaper, but they do work very well until they break.
+These are a bit cheaper, but they do work very well until they break.

 There is a polarity switch so you can switch from having positive and negative polarity.

-The Yamaha FC5 is a fantastic pedal.
+The Yamaha FC5 is a fantastic product.
 I like this because they spring-action feels really good with your foot.

-You can change the polarity on this and it works with other keyboards than just Yamaha keyboards.
+You can change the polarity on this and it works with products other than just Yamaha keyboards.

-How Are The Pedals Ranked Compared To On Other Websites?
+How Are The Products Ranked Compared To On Other Websites?

 I started taking piano lessons when I was 8 years old and have been playing now for over 20 years.
 I have spent the last 8 years touring the country and playing in a band and have had a fascination with everything related to keyboards.